Cactus (American band): Rusty Day's reformed Cactus (1976–1979)

-Since 2006 re-forming
+Re-formation (2006–present)

 Cactus re-emerged in June 2006, in New York City: a radio broadcast on The Radiochick Show and their first show since 1972 at B.B.
 King's Blues Club in Times Square on June 3.
 This show was a warm up for the gig which sparked the reunion, an appearance at the Sweden Rock Festival in Norje, Sweden on June 9.
 The 2006 version of Cactus saw original members Appice, Bogert and McCarty reunited and joined by former Savoy Brown frontman Jimmy Kunes on vocals.
 Randy Pratt joined the band in New York and Sweden on harmonica.
 The group also released a new album, Cactus V (2006).

 In 2008, McCarty left the band and was once again replaced by Werner Fritzchings.
 Elliot Dean Rubinson replaced Tim Bogert, who retired from touring due to health issues.

 In 2011, McCarty returned to the band with Pete Bremy taking over on bass.
 Bremy also took over for Bogert in Vanilla Fudge and is the only non-original member who has played for both bands.
-The 2012 line-up was Jim McCarty, Carmine Appice, Jimmy Kunes, Pete Bremy and Randy Pratt.
+The 2012 lineup was Jim McCarty, Carmine Appice, Jimmy Kunes, Pete Bremy and Randy Pratt.

 In early 2016, Carmine Appice announced on his Twitter and Facebook pages that Cactus was coming out with a new album at the end of May that year, "Black Dawn".
 In early June, Jim McCarty was interviewed on a podcast show, and he said that due to some complications, the release date of Black Dawn had been held up and that it would definitely be out by September (which it was), when the band would be touring for the album, the first show of which would be called the Cactus CD Release Party.
 McCarty also revealed that the album contained eight brand new songs as well as two never before heard songs by the original band that had recently been unearthed by Carmine Appice.

 In 2017, Jimmy Caputo was announced as the band's new bassist and Paul Warren (formerly with Rare Earth, Richard Marx and Rod Stewart) was brought in on guitar, after Jim McCarty was forced to step away from touring due to health issues.

-On January 13, 2021, Tim Bogert died at the age of 76, after a long battle with cancer.
+On January 13, 2021, Tim Bogert died at the age of 76 after a long battle with cancer.